German collective guilt: Opponents

 Björn Höcke, leader of the Thuringian state branch of the far-right Alternative for Germany party, has called the Holocaust memorial in Berlin a "monument of shame," and has called for a "180-degree change in memory policy."
 Höcke's comments were unanimously condemned by media and politicians across the political spectrum.
 The Buchenwald Memorial Foundation accused Höcke of defaming the public memory of the murdered Jews of Europe; Charlotte Knobloch accused him of "intolerable völkisch agitation", stating that the AfD is poisoning Germany's political culture with "right-wing extremist, racist, and anti-semitic theories and tirades."
 In response to his comments, the Center for Political Beauty, an activist group, erected a replica of the Berlin Holocaust memorial within sight of Höcke's house.

 In January 2025, at a campaign event which was staged by the political party Alternative for Germany, Elon Musk stated that "There is too much focus on past guilt, and we need to move beyond that".
 Musk's comments were also widely condemned.
+According to a 2025 poll by the Remembrance, Responsibility and Future Foundation, 45% of Germans agreed that it made them "angry at how even today the crimes against the Jews are held against the Germans", while 28% disagreed.